ncbi-nlp/FAIR-SMART/README.md

 If you use **FAIR-SMART** or this converter, please cite our paper:

-> Wei C‑H, Leaman R, Lai P‑T, Comeau D, Tian S, Lu Z. *No Data Left Behind: FAIR-SMart Enables FAIR Access to Supplementary Materials for Research Transparency.* PLOS Biology.
+> Wei C‑H, Leaman R, Lai P‑T, Comeau D, Tian S, Lu Z. *No Data Left Behind: Enhancing FAIR Access to Supplementary Materials for Research Transparency * PLOS Biology.
 2025.

 ## License

 Apache License 2.0.
 See `LICENSE` for details.